robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 ![Prey Upon](https://cloud.githubusercontent.com/assets/1565857/18232133/4ffd0c0a-727e-11e6-9364-595f1e4d5a47.png)

 Prey Upon is vulnerable to getting blown out by a counter-trick.
 Somberwald Stag is not.
+Let’s see why.

 You cast Prey Upon, targeting your 3/3 Inspiring Captain and your opponent’s 2/3 Bygone Bishop.
-You plan on this killing their Bishop and leaving your Captain alive.
+You hope that this will kill their Bishop and leave your Captain alive.
 Your opponent casts Strength of Arms, giving their Bishop +2/+2 and making it a 4/5.
 Now your Prey Upon resolves, and the 4/5 Priest kills your 3/3 Captain and survives.
-Your have 2-for-1ed yourself and your plans are in ruins.
+Your have 2-for-1ed yourself and are probably screwed.

 Now consider the Stag.
 You cast a 4/3 Somberwald Stag.
 It enters the battlefield, and you target your opponent's 2/3 Bygone Bishop with its trigger.
 Your opponent again casts Strength of Arms, and their Bishop again becomes a 4/5.
-However, the Stag’s ability reads “you may”, and whilst you choose the target when the ability goes on the stack, you only decide whether the fight actually happens when the ability resolves.
+However, the Stag’s ability reads “you may have it fight”, and whilst you choose the target when the ability goes on the stack, you only decide whether the fight actually happens when the ability resolves.
 You can therefore simply chose not to fight the Bishop.
 The Bishop survives, but so does your Stag.

 If the Stag’s ability was worded something like “When Somberwald Stag enters the battlefield, you may choose target creature.
 Somberwald Stag fights that creature,” then you would not be able to jack out after the Strength of Arms is cast.